-For years, I have been conducting various workshops to private, government and non-government entities apart from my talks whenever I am invited by various educational institutions and school organizations.
+For years, I have been conducting various workshops to private, government, and non-government entities apart from my talks whenever I am invited by various educational institutions and school organizations.

-While the topics of my talk vary depending on what I am asked to talk about as long as within my core competency like various Colleges and Universities invited me to talk about Entrepreneurship, Leadership, Digital Marketing, Understanding the Dynamics of Media, Tips on How to Save and also On How Start a Business, I always make sure that in all of these, there’s one important factor that will determine one’s success and that is the BIG “A”.
+While the topics of my talk vary depending on what I am asked to talk about as long as within my core competency like various Colleges and Universities invited me to talk about Entrepreneurship, Leadership, Digital Marketing, Understanding the Dynamics of Media, Tips on How to Save and also On How to Start a Business, I always make sure that in all of these, there’s one important factor that will determine one’s success and that is the BIG “A”.

-This is the most neglected part that inevitably affect the organization’s productivity as well as the productivity of the individual that contribute either to the growth and detriment of a company.
-There are various symptoms that we can detect if only we are just keen when someone has an attitude problem and I would like to highlight just three of them and these are in work ethic and productivity, interpersonal relationship and last but not the least, “malasakit”.
+This is the most neglected part that inevitably affect the organization’s productivity as well as the productivity of the individual that contributes either to the growth and detriment of a company.
+There are various symptoms that we can detect if only we are just keen when someone has an attitude problem and I would like to highlight just three of them and these are in work ethic and productivity, interpersonal relationship, and last but not the least, “malasakit”.

-This is very challenging now in the midst of digital age and birth of the social media.
+This is very challenging now in the midst of the digital age and birth of social media.
 That is why in most companies, they block all the sites on social media platforms as these distract the employees.
-Given this reality, how can one prevent this counterproductive and issue on work ethic from happening.
+Given this reality, how can one prevent this counterproductive and issue on work ethic from happening?

 Here are my tips: